 When VUI parameters are not present for the CLVS or the value of vui_colour_description_present_flag is equal to 0, and equivalent information to that conveyed when vui_colour_description_present_flag is equal to 1 is not conveyed by external means, fg_separate_colour_description_present_flag shall be equal to 1.

-The decoded image Idecoded used in the equations in this subclause is in the same colour representation domain as the simulated film grain signal.
-Therefore, when any of these parameters does differ from that for the pictures in CLVS, the decoded image Idecoded used in the equations in this subclause would be in a different colour reporesentation domain than that for the pictures in the CLVS.
-For example, when the value of fg_bit_depth_luma_minus8 + 8 is greater than BitDepthY (i.e., the bit depth of the luma component of the pictures in the CLVS), the bit depth of Idecoded used in the equations in this subclause is also greater than BitDepthY.
-In such a case, the decoded image Idecoded corresponding to an actual decoded picture would be generated by converting the actual decoded picture to be in the same colour representation domain as the the simulated film grain signal.
-The process for converting an actual decoded pictures to the 4:4:4 colour format with same colour representation domain as the the simulated film grain signal is not specified in this Specification.
+The decoded image I’decoded used in the equations in this subclause is in the same colour representation domain as the simulated film grain signal.
+Therefore, when any of these parameters does differ from that for the pictures in CLVS, the decoded image I’decoded used in the equations in this subclause would be in a different colour reporesentation domain than that for the pictures in the CLVS.
+For example, when the value of fg_bit_depth_luma_minus8 + 8 is greater than BitDepthY (i.e., the bit depth of the luma component of the pictures in the CLVS), the bit depth of I’decoded used in the equations in this subclause is also greater than BitDepthY.
+In such a case, the decoded image I’decoded corresponding to an actual decoded picture would be generated by converting the actual decoded picture Idecoded to be in the same colour representation domain as the simulated film grain signal.
+The process for converting an actual decoded pictures to the 4:4:4 colour format with same colour representation domain as the simulated film grain signal is not specified in this Specification.

 fg_bit_depth_luma_minus8 plus 8 specifies the bit depth used for the luma component of the film grain characteristics specified in the SEI message.
 When fg_bit_depth_luma_minus8 is not present in the film grain characteristics SEI message, the value of fg_bit_depth_luma_minus8 is inferred to be equal to BitDepthY − 8.